oferca/vscode-ext-tf/README.md

 <br>

 ## Notes
-* On non-bash terminals (e.g windows cmd) some features are disabled.
+* Works best with bash or powershell terminals
 * Initial time estimates might not be accurate as the system needs to "learn" the execution times.

 ## Improvements